sciapp/sampledb/docs/developer_guide/api.rst

     :>json number object_id: the object's ID
     :>json number version_id: the object version's ID :>json number action_id: the action's ID
-    :>json number user_id: the ID of the user who created this version :>json string utc_datetime: the time and date when this version was created in UTC :>json object schema: the object's schema
+    :>json object action: the action (if the parameter embed_action is set to a non-empty value) :>json number user_id: the ID of the user who created this version :>json object user: the user (if the parameter embed_user is set to a non-empty value) :>json string utc_datetime: the time and date when this version was created in UTC :>json object schema: the object's schema
     :>json object data: the object's data